cc4cs/framework/README.md

 	- **[isasim](http://www.newit.gsu.by/resources/CPUs/i8051/VHDL/Synthesizeable%20VHDL%20Model%20of%208051.htm)** : the simulator of the 8051;

-For any bug or doubt, it is possible to contact me at: [vincenzo.stoico@graduate.univaq.it](mailto:vincenzo.stoico@graduate.univaq.it)
+For any bug or doubt, contact me at: [vincenzo.stoico@graduate.univaq.it](mailto:vincenzo.stoico@graduate.univaq.it) or open an issue